 When buying Cyber insurance, make sure you only deal with an insurance professional who knows and understands Cyber exposures and the Cyber insurance market.
 Cyber insurance is not a personal automobile policy (relatively standardized, often mandated by state laws and any licensed agent should understand the coverage’s) and should not be treated as such.

-In closing, do not assume that because you have security software in place that you do not have exposure to cyber risks.
+Also, do not assume that because you have security software in place that you do not have exposure to cyber risks.
 Many buildings have still burnt to the ground even with functioning sprinkler systems.
 You need both Cyber Security and Cyber Insurance!